hailey-allen/Unessay/README.md

 or in the group of the file.
 Some doors with blue lasers require execute permission.

-w,a,s,d/ arrow keys -- moving the character w/ space bar -- Jump e -- is to interact with objects
+- WASD / Arrow Keys -- moving the character
+- space bar -- Jump
+- E -- is to interact with objects

 ![alt text](https://github.com/hailey-allen/Unessay/blob/main/assets/player/double_jump.png)